El Nido Tour A, Palawan, Philippines (Travel)

 account_circleJanine Daquio

-Everything was arranged by the agency I discovered at SMX Travel Expo.
-I contacted them via Facebook, and half of the deposit was made online, while the other half was settled during the tour itself.
-I am not affiliated with them, but in case you want to check them out, here is Banayad Travel Services Facebook page.
+Everything was arranged by the agency I discovered at the SMX Travel Expo.
+I contacted them via Facebook, paid half of the deposit online, and settled the remaining balance during the tour itself.
+I’m not affiliated with the agency, but if you’re interested, you can check out Banayad Travel Services on Facebook.

-El Nido has always been my dream destination, so I wanted to ensure the best possible experience!
+El Nido had always been my dream destination, so I wanted to ensure the best possible experience!

 Tour A Summary

-I am not sure if I was just hangover but I felt like Tour A was a tiring tour.
-LOL!
-If you wanted to know more, continue reading.
+I’m not sure if I was just hungover, but honestly, Tour A felt a bit tiring. 😂 If you want to know more, keep reading!

 Secret Lagoon

-As its name suggests, the Secret Lagoon is hidden away, accessible only through a small opening in the limestone cliffs.
-The narrow entrance reveals a hidden oasis of clear turquoise waters surrounded by towering cliffs and lush greenery.
+As its name suggests, the Secret Lagoon is tucked away, accessible only through a narrow opening in the cliffs.
+Once inside, you’re greeted by clear turquoise waters and lush greenery — a stunning oasis worth the effort.

 secret lagoon el nido | ninjammoves